Six Sigma In The Bloodstream

 Phase 4: Implementing Six Sigma As BAU

-To build Six Sigma into the “business as usual”, all departments must be involved.
-Six Sigma includes a powerful tool set that can be used to improve all key business processes – including administrative processes – throughout the organisation.
+Finally, to build Six Sigma into the “business as usual”, all departments should be involved.
+Six Sigma includes a powerful tool set.
+This can be used to improve all key business processes – including administrative processes – throughout the organisation.
 Additionally, there are a few key departments who need to support the Six Sigma initiative.
-Finance should track the costs and the benefits, marketing/sales should gather the voice of the customer and track customer satisfaction levels, IT should support certain projects with their technical competence, and HR must support communication, Black Belt and Green Belt selection and development, reward and recognition, and tracking and analysis of employee satisfaction.
+Finance should track the costs and the benefits.
+Marketing/sales should gather the voice of the customer and track customer satisfaction levels.
+IT should support certain projects with their technical competence.
+And, HR must support Black Belt and Green Belt selection and development.
+They should include it into reward and recognition, and track and analyse employee satisfaction.

-By this phase, project selection is no longer driven by the Quality leader or business leader but by individual process owners.
-Individual process owners are using Six Sigma to achieve their own business goals, dedicate resources to the effort and gain the results.
+By this phase, project selection is no longer driven by the Quality leader or business leader.
+Individual process owners use Six Sigma to achieve their own business goals.
+Therefore, they dedicate resources to the effort and gain the results.

 Six Sigma In The Bloodstream

-You will know when Six Sigma is finally part of your organisation’s bloodstream because it will no longer be necessary to talk incessantly about it.
-Six Sigma will be part of the culture.
+Consequentially, you will know when Six Sigma is in the bloodstream of your organisation, when it will no longer be necessary to talk incessantly about it.
+Then, it will be part of the culture.
 This is probably one of the major differences between earlier improvement efforts such as TQ and Six Sigma.
 There will be no need to get startled by the call of the ISO 9000 auditor asking for the date of the re-certification.
 Six Sigma is a different mindset.
 There will rather be a kind of a regular internal evaluation by the leadership team assessing the status of their own management system – comparable with EFQ assessment.

 Six Sigma means